Darkscope launches channel program for MSSPs – Global Security Mag Online

 Darkscope announced a formal channel program for Managed Security Service Providers (MSSPs) to distribute Darkscope’s unique, award-winning, AI-powered portfolio of cyber threat intelligence solutions.
 Following successful pilot deployments with MSSPs in the UK and Germany, Darkscope will initially seek to build partner relationships across EMEA, North America and APAC.

 Being blindsided by an unforeseen cyberattack is every CISO’s nightmare scenario and, being unforeseen, can be the one that does most damage.
-Darkscope’s unique, AI-powered solutions spot sources of cyberattacks that others cannot, and before they take place, enabling organizations to reinforce their cyber defenses where they are about to be needed.
+Darkscope’s unique, AI-powered solutions spot sources of cyberattacks that others can’t, and before they take place, enabling organisations to reinforce their cyber defenses where they’re about to be needed.

 Darkscope’s portfolio of solutions and services are all built around its core ‘Watchtower’ platform.
 The portfolio: